mennowitteveen/pgsbenchmark/README.md

 <br>
-Some extra information that will not be needed by most users can be seen in the raw format of this readme.
+Some extra information that will not be needed by most users can be found in the raw text of this readme.
 <br>